 Data & Statistics on Autism Spectrum Disorder

-The most recent prevalence report from the Centers for Disease Control and Prevention indicates 1 in every 54 children have ASD, which is a national average across specific states that contribute data to the CDC's surveillance study.
-In Arizona, the rates are slightly lower at 1 in 63.
+In 2020, the CDC reported that approximately 1 in 54 children in the U.S. is diagnosed with an autism spectrum disorder (according to 2016 data) and which is a national average across specific states that contribute data to the CDC's surveillance study.
+In Arizona, key findings indicate that 1 in 71 8-year-old children were identified with ASD.
 Learn more about key findings from the report here.

 CURRENT VERY EARLY INDICATORS